rag2180/WeatherData_extraction/README.md

 BeautifulSoup

 About the file : past_asr_weather.py
-It is a script with which we can extract data of as many past years as we want (until and unless it is available at "https://www.timeanddate.com/weather/india/amritsar/".
-The sample output of this script are shown in 3 png files named 'High_Temp.png', 'Low_Temp.png', 'Average_Temp.png'
+It is a script with which we can extract data of as many past years as we want (until and unless it is available at "https://www.timeanddate.com/weather/india/amritsar/")(by changing the variables m and y in the script).The sample output of this script are shown in 3 png files named 'High_Temp.png', 'Low_Temp.png', 'Average_Temp.png'